 Stewart Jones has served as Chairman of the Lakelands Republican Liberty Caucus as well as an elected State Republican Liberty Caucus Board Member.
 He is also an active member of the Laurens County Republican Party.
-He enjoys writing articles and has been featured in the Hill, Washington Examiner, the Tenth Amendment Center, www.FEE.org and www.VoicesofLiberty.com powered by Ron Paul.
+He enjoys writing and his articles have been featured in the Hill, Washington Examiner, the Tenth Amendment Center, www.FEE.org, and Voices of Liberty by Ron Paul.
 Elected by the Laurens County Republican Party in 2012, Stewart was chosen to serve as a delegate representing Laurens County to the South Carolina Republican Convention and has continued to serve as both a county and state delegate.

-In 2012, Stewart began speaking publicly about the destruction of our liberty through legislation that allowed warrantless wire tapping and metadata collection such as the Patriot Act, SOPA, CISPA and the abuses of the 2012 N.D.A.A.
+In 2012, Stewart began speaking publicly about the destruction of our liberty through legislation that allowed warrantless wire tapping and metadata collection such as the Patriot Act, SOPA, CISPA, and the abuses of the 2012 N.D.A.A.
 He would go and speak during public comment times of Laurens County Council meetings to ask county council to intervene using tools such as nullification to defend liberty.
-Frustrated that council would not act, it prompted him to run for office in 2014.
-On November 4th, 2014 the 4th District of Laurens County elected Stewart Jones, beating a 24 year incumbent and the Chairman of Laurens County Council with over 59% of the vote.
+Frustrated that local government would not act, it prompted him to run for office in 2014.
+On November 4th, 2014 the 4th District of Laurens County elected Stewart Jones, beating a 24-year incumbent and the Chairman of Laurens County Council with over 59% of the vote.

-In December of 2018, longtime House Representative Mike Pitts stepped down due to health issues.
+In December of 2018, South Carolina House Representative Mike Pitts stepped down due to health issues.
 Stewart was the first to announce his candidacy for SC House District 14.
-He won a four way Republican primary on February 19th, 2019 with 52%.
+He won a four-way Republican primary on February 19th, 2019 with 52%.
 He then won the special election on April 23rd, 2019 with 58%.
 He was sworn in on April 30th, 2019 as State Representative for District 14 including Laurens and Greenwood Counties.